attdevsupport/att-html5-sdk/sdk/server/php/Readme.txt

 If you cannot setup the virtual directories in the hosted environment, you can copy the folders in your shared hosted environment and fix the client side samples as follows:

-- Copy "server/php/public_html" folder to your hosted server and rename it to "attphp".
+- Copy <code>config.php</code> file and <code>att, lib</code> folders from "server/php/public_html" folder to the root of your hosted server.

-- Open [SDK_ROOT]/webcontent/lib/att-api-client.js and point the Sencha client to your PHP Server by changing the following lines: var _serverPath = "/attphp";
+- If your web server does not support MultiViews you can open [SDK_ROOT]/webcontent/lib/att-api-client.js and point the Sencha client to your PHP Server by changing the following lines: var _serverUrl = "/att/speech.php/v3/";
-	var _serverUrl = "/att/speech.php/v3/";

 - Copy following files/folders for the Speech standalone sample apps from "[SDK_ROOT]" to webcontent folder: webcontent/index.html webcontent/lib/*